tyataessence/tyataessence.github.io/_posts/personal/2025-09-23-key-insights-khusi.md

 author: Rakesh Tyata
 ---

-I've been a long-time follower of Vijay Kumar Pandey — his reflections, and storytelling always resonate deeply, must like my eldest brother, who dedicated his entire life to educating others as a teacher, principal and professor.
+I've been a long-time follower of Vijay Kumar Pandey — his reflections, and storytelling always resonate deeply, much like my eldest brother, who dedicated his entire life on educating and guiding others as a teacher, principal and professor spanning nearly four decades - 40 years.

 Khusi isn’t just a memoir — it’s a mirror.
 It reminds us that real happiness doesn’t come from chasing society’s version of success, but from embracing our imperfections and finding meaning in the flow of life itself.